Lifyzer/Data-Parser-System/README.md

 ## Tests

-To run the tests suite:
+To run the test suites:

 ```bash
 $ composer install